edgeless-project/edgeless/docs/README.md

 Depending on the annotations, the set of active *workflows* and the current system conditions, the ε-CON may reject the *workflow* creation request.

-#### Resources
+#### *resources*

-Following their configuration fiels, EDGELESS nodes can host one or more resource providers, but a node cannot have more than one resource of a given type.
+When a node is registered into an *orchestration domain*, its configuration exposes both the hardware it wants to commit to EDGELESS, and the *resource providers* it can host.
+The only limitation is that a node can only have one resource of each type.

-The resource provider ID in the configuration has a double purpose:
+The resource provider uuid in the configuration has a double purpose:

 - if empty, then the resource provider is not created;
 - otherwise, it is created and that's the identifier used.